keybase/client/shared/README.md

 # 'Path' in SDK 'iphoneos'" you might have a partial xcode install. try
 xcode-select --switch /Applications/Xcode.app/Contents/Developer

+# Start React Native packager (do NOT use the one spawned by xcode)
+yarn rn-start ios

 # Open workspace (not xcodeproj)
 open react-native/ios/Keybase.xcworkspace
 ```